✅ Single-variety ✅ No pesticides ✅ Freshly pressed

 No pesticides.
 No government subsidies.
 Our core values are honesty, transparency and respect for the environment.
 Our mission is to set an example on how to produce local food the right way.
 It is also important to us that everyone involved is getting decent pay for a job well done.

 The almos plum-like deep red colour of the lobo variety apples is the result of the cold autumn nights and daily sunshine.
-The 2022 lobo crop was harvested in late Sebtember.
+Through its natural wax coating, the apple traps moisture inside and protects itself from freezing.
+The lobo crop is harvested last, in late Sebtember.
 The result is exceptionally sweet juice.

 A patch of first-class Lobo-apples ready to ship to Sammatti juicing plant.
 Happy Apple juice is genuine local product – it is grown and manufactured within just 100 kilometres from Helsinki.